lxfhfut/TrajNet/README.md

 ## Usage

-The program supports three modes of operation: training, evaluation, and inference on single videos.
+The program supports three modes of operation: train, evaluate, and predict.

 ### Training Mode